If you want to use your military educational benefits, follow the steps below to begin your journey.

 Take an assessment test.

-See your academic advisor.
+See your Success Coach (Advisor).
 Discuss which degree plan would best fit your educational goals.
 To receive military educational benefits, you must follow your official degree plan that is on file with us.

 Register for classes.